-- (a) Nothing in clause 4.7.1 will permit a financially responsible retail entity to refuse to enter into a standard retail contract with a small customer on the basis of credit history information. - (b) Subject to clauses 4.17.4 and 4.17.5, where a small customer enters into a standard retail contract, credit history information may only be used by the financially responsible retail entity in determining whether to require the payment of a security deposit by the small customer.
+(b) Subject to clauses 4.17.4 and 4.17.5, where a small customer enters into a standard retail contract, credit history information may only be used by the financially responsible retail entity in determining whether to require the payment of a security deposit by the small customer.

-4.7.4 Retail entities' obligations to advise the distribution entity of connection applications
+Retail entities' obligations to advise the distribution entity of connection applications

-Subject to the small customer complying with clause 4.7.1, as soon as possible after receiving an application from a small customer to start providing customer retail services to the small customer, or a request from a small customer to arrange for connection, a retail entity must forward relevant details of a small customer to the small customer's distribution entity for the purpose of:
+Subject to the small customer complying with clause 4.7.1, as soon as possible after receiving an application from a small customer to start providing customer retail services to the small customer, or a request from a small customer to arrange for connection, a retail entity must forward relevant details of a small customer, including their classification as a small business customer or small residential customer to the small customer's distribution entity for the purpose of:

-- (a) updating the distribution entity's records for that premises and small customer, if the small customer's premises is already connected; or - (b) arranging for the connection of that premises, if the small customer's premises is not already connected to the distribution entity's supply network.
+- updating the distribution entity's records for that premises and small customer, (a) if the small customer's premises is already connected; or - (b) arranging for the connection of that premises, if the small customer's premises is not already connected to the distribution entity's supply network.